abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 06-30-13

-One way we are generous with each other here at the monastery is in the realm of truthful speech—an attribute that is essential in one who is walking the Buddha's path.
+One way we are generous with each other here at the monastery is in the realm of truthful speech---an attribute that is essential in one who is walking the Buddha's path.
 The notion of truthful speech is deep and profound.
-It doesn't simply mean saying things that are truthful; It also implies expressing ourselves honestly—being able to clearly communicate with others, even when there's a thorny issue at hand.
+It doesn't simply mean saying things that are truthful; It also implies expressing ourselves honestly---being able to clearly communicate with others, even when there's a thorny issue at hand.

 Sometimes our attempts at communicating can be hopelessly indirect,